FredericLespez/puppet_helper_scripts/README.md

   Argument ignored if option `-a` or `--agentonly` is used

-  Default: WebRICK (Ruby integrated HTTP server)
+  Default: WEBrick (Ruby integrated HTTP server)

 * `-h` or `--help`